Most married couples without children think they don't need life insurance, but many of them could benefit from it.

 This is especially true when one partner works outside the home and the other doesn't—or doesn't work full time—for one reason or another.
 Maybe the non-working (or not-as-fully-employed) spouse is a student, or takes care of an aging or ailing parent, or simply has agreed or decided to be a homemaker.

-In such a situation, if something were to happen to the partner who effectively pays the bills, the other partner could find themselves in a disastrous financial position, especially if the couple had built up a good amount of debt (thanks to a mortgage or students loans, for example) before the breadwinner passed away.
+In such a situation, if something were to happen to the breadwinner, the other partner could find themselves in a disastrous financial position.
+It would be especially difficult If the couple had built up a good amount of debt before the breadwinner passed away.

 The same could be said of two-income households where one spouse earns a salary that is significantly larger than the salary earned by the other.